rianrietveld/presentations/README.md

-# presentations by Rian Rietveld
+# Presentations by Rian Rietveld

 This repo contains handouts for presentations by Rian Rietveld.